-Zoocheck works to counter the systematic, non-scientific, politically and culturally-driven persecution of wild animals under the guise of wildlife management.
+Zoocheck works to counter the non-scientific, politically-driven persecution of wild animals under the guise of wildlife management.

-For many years, official government agencies have also targeted many species under the guise of maintaining the balance of nature or preserving ecological integrity.
-Often their thinking and approach embraces the idea that nature is static, when it is anything but.
-They don’t seem to consider the fact that natural systems are dynamic and in a state of flux and that change and uncertainly will only increase because of increased human activities, climate change and other factors.
+For many years, governments have been at the forefront of wildlife persecution.
+They have targeted numerous species under the guise of maintaining the balance of nature or preserving ecological integrity.
+They scapegoat particular wildlife species and blame them for a wide range of issues, when there is little or no evidence that the animals are having any negative effect at all.
+Governments often seem to ignore the fact that healthy natural systems are dynamic, in a constant state of flux and that negative change and uncertainly will only increase because of increased human activities, climate change and other factors.

-In North America the list of wrongly persecuted animals is long and includes, but is not limited to, bald eagles, loons, cormorants, magpies, bobolinks, beavers, squirrels, deer, bison, horses, burros, coyotes, wolves and bears.
+In North America the list of wrongly persecuted animals includes, but is not limited to, bald eagles, loons, cormorants, magpies, bobolinks, beavers, squirrels, deer, bison, horses, burros, coyotes, wolves and bears.